tayruxin/tp/docs/UserGuide.md

 ![EditDemo1.png](images/edit-command/EditDemo1.png)

-**Step 2.** The status and role of the 3nd company in the list is edited to be Pending Interview and Frontend Developer respectively.
+**Step 2.** The application status and role of the 3rd company in the list is edited to be Pending Interview and Frontend Developer respectively.

 ![EditDemo2.png](images/edit-command/EditDemo2.png)